darneja/financial-advisor-chat/README.md

 ## Security Note

 Make sure to keep your `.env` file secure and never commit it to version control.
 The `.env` file contains sensitive information (API keys) that should be kept private.

+## Contributing

+Feel free to submit issues and enhancement requests.